 While some dress codes—like “black tie” or “western”—are relatively simple to decipher, “smart casual” can be a tricky one to nail down.
-Between the polarities of “smart” and “casual” lies an entire spectrum of clothing options—jeans, slacks, loafers, sneakers, Oxfords, tee shirts, etc. The trick is to artfully combine these elements to create a single, cohesive look.
+Between the polarities of “smart” and “casual” lies an entire spectrum of clothing options—jeans, slacks, loafers, sneakers, Oxfords, t-shirts, etc. The trick is to artfully combine these elements to create a single, cohesive look.

 If this sounds complicated, well… it can be.
 That’s why we’ve done the legwork for you, breaking down the ins and outs of this elusive dress code into a step-by-step field guide that’ll have you nailing that smart casual look, no matter the occasion.